sahelinath22/IMDB-Movie-Ratings-Data-Analysis/README.md

 The goal of this project is to demonstrate how SQL can be used effectively for data-driven insights and analytical reporting.

-🧩 Dataset Details
+🧩 **Dataset Details**

 The dataset contains IMDB movie records with key information such as:

-Column Name	                   Description
+**Column Name Description**

 Poster_Link URL link to movie poster

 Series_Title Movie title

 Released_Year Year of release

 Certificate Movie certification (e.g., U, UA, A)

 Runtime Duration of the movie

 Genre Movie genre (e.g., Drama, Action, Crime)

 IMDB_Rating IMDB rating score

 Overview Short summary of the movie

 Meta_Score Metacritic score

 Director Movie director

 Star1–Star4 Main cast members

 No_of_Votes Number of IMDB votes received

 Gross Box office gross revenue

-🧠 Objectives
+🧠 **Objectives:**

 ✅Import and create the IMDB dataset table in PostgreSQL